 A Few Cons of WordPress.org:

 - This might sound like a minor quibble, but it’s driving me batty: as far as I can ascertain, there is no ‘Like this post’ button for WordPress.org.
 I’m hoping that someone will create a plugin for one soon.
+[Update: they did eventually add this to Jetpack!]

 - You’ll likely need to pay a monthly fee to a hosting company.
 I’m using Laughing Squid, which has been wonderful and very helpful thus far!
 The monthly fee is modest, but it’s something I didn’t have to worry about with WordPress.com.
+[Update: I eventually moved to Site5, which I’ve been very happy with for many years.]

 - If you’re not technically savvy to the ways of self-hosted blogs (I wasn’t), it might take you some time to get a WordPress.org site up and running.
 You can pay someone to help you do this if it’s not something you want to bother with.
 WordPress offers this service, as does wpbeginner, to name two options.